Table of Contents

-Epigenetic alterations have been implicated in premature aging syndromes such as Hutchinson-Gilford Progeria Syndrome (HGPS).
-Patients with HGPS manifest multiple progeroid symptoms by age of 2 years.
+Epigenetic alterations have been implicated in premature aging syndromes, such as Hutchinson-Gilford Progeria Syndrome (HGPS).
+Patients with HGPS manifest multiple progeroid symptoms by the age of 2 years.
 They possess defects in gene encoding A-type laminins and have associated loss of heterochromatin from the nuclear periphery.
-Evidence suggests that defects in the structural nuclear proteins alter epigenetic control of the genome resulting in genomic instability.
+Evidence suggests that defects in the structural nuclear proteins alter epigenetic control of the genome, resulting in genomic instability.

 Loss of Proteostasis

 Maintenance of cellular proteome, the unique subset of proteins in every cell, is remarkably similar in long-lived animals.

 There is a multitude of ways in which the vital cellular protein machinery could be tampered with.
 Some of the relevant ones can be mentioned as follows:

 - Cellular stress